centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-gorgone-client-server-communication.md

 title : Managing client/server communication
 ---

-Centreon Gorgone is the component that allows the communication from the central server to the pollers and remote servers.
+Centreon Gorgone is the component that allows communication from the central server to the pollers and remote servers.
 In addition, Gorgone deploys the configuration of the monitoring engines.

 > Gorgone replaces Centcore since the Centreon 20.04 version.

-Centreon recommends to use the ZMQ protocol for the communication between two **gorgoned** processes.
+Centreon recommends using the ZMQ protocol for communication between two **gorgoned** processes.
 When using the ZMQ protocol, all communications are encrypted using symmetric-key encryption based on public/private keys from both client and server.
 So you need to generate public/private keys to set the configuration.